pmedilall/easyTravel-OpenShift/tutorials/ansible-dynamic-inventory/README.md

 - The `--private-key` option points Ansible to the private key file you created when provisioning your cluster in AWS.
 - The `--user` option tells Ansible which user to use when connecting remotely to your cluster nodes.
 In case of OpenShift Origin, you would set this to `centos`.

-# 5. Start your OpenShift applications
+# 6. Start your OpenShift applications

-Once Ruxit Agent has been deployed to your cluster you simply start your OpenShift application as you normally would — the Dynatrace Platform will take care of the monitoring:
+Once Ruxit Agent has been deployed to your cluster you simply start your OpenShift application as you normally would — Dynatrace will take care of the monitoring:

 ```
 oc new-app .